How many speakers of Ayapa Zoque?

 What we know for sure

 What we know for sure is that there are more than two speakers.
 I have had the pleasure of working with four of them since 2012.
 So, this already confirms that at least there are more than two.
-According to those four speakers and their families, there are 8-11 other people that could be considered speakers as well, depending on what we understand to be a speaker in contexts like Ayapa Zoque.
+According to those four speakers and their families, there are 8-11 other people that could be considered speakers as well (this is total of approximately 15 speakers), depending on what we understand to be a speaker in contexts like Ayapa Zoque.
 We have to keep in mind that the communities’ definition of speaker most of the time doesn’t match with those of the linguists (Evans 2001: 260).
 This is a topic that is worth studying in the near future.

 Dispelling the story

 I have been trying to dispel this false story every time I have the chance in papers, at conferences, in informal chats with friends, and now on this blog.
 I hope that my thesis dissertation will contribute to this as well.
 But I am not the only one trying to do this.
 Daniel Suslak, linguistic anthropologist at Indiana University, has written papers, blog articles and sent clarification notes to the press in order to stop this false story as well.
 Mexico’s National Institute of Indigenous Languages has been trying to put an end to this this false story as well by means of publications, and by organizing a festival in Ayapa two years in a row where all the speakers and their families participate.
 Also, the speakers themselves are making efforts to launch a website as well as participate in local festivals in order to disseminate correct information about the language and the efforts they’ve made to keep it alive, and somehow counteract the false information available online.

 Why should we stop this false story?